Dubai announces 3-month permit for visiting medics to practice in UAE

 DHA said the initiative “plays a proactive role in equipping the local healthcare sector to handle emergencies, disasters, and crises.

-It enables healthcare facilities in the emirate to fulfill their demand for healthcare professionals and access medical expertise in specialised fields through the issuance of temporary permits for practicing the profession.
+It enables healthcare facilities in the emirate to fulfill their demand for healthcare professionals and access medical expertise in specialised fields through the issuance of temporary permits for practising the profession.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.